rankutah/blog/sites/rank-utah/posts/utah-link-building-strategy.md

 ---
 date: 2025-07-28
 is_published: Published
-title: Utah County Link Building Strategy to Increase Website Traffic
+title: Utah Link Building Strategy for Small Businesses
 tags:
   - link-building
   - local-seo
 lastmod: 2025-08-16
 ---
-If you are interested in link building services or getting help with your backlink strategy you can visit my company website at [RankUtah.com](https://rankutah.com).
+If you are a small business interested in link building services you can contact me directly at [RankUtah.com](https://rankutah.com#contact).

 ## How a Link Building Strategy Works